 Corporate Compliance reports were made during this Fiscal Year to the DMH Corporate Compliance office as per the Corporate Compliance plan.
-The majority of reports were related to external request from federally or state contracted auditors to review Center records.
+Most reports were related to external requests from federally or state contracted auditors to review Center records.
 Additional internal safeguards were implemented through the Billing Department to prevent inappropriate billing.
-Eighteen New Hire Corporate Compliance trainings were provided to all of the Center's new hires and Board Members this fiscal year.
+Eighteen New Hire Corporate Compliance trainings were provided to all Center new hires and Board Members this fiscal year.